wiremock/wiremock/docs-v2/_docs/record-playback.md

 ### Transforming generated stubs

-If need even more control over how your recorded stubs are generated, you can write one or more custom transformers that will be applied to stubs as they are captured.
+If you need even more control over how your recorded stubs are generated, you can write one or more custom transformers that will be applied to stubs as they are captured.

 A transformer is an implementations of `StubMappingTransformer` and needs to be registered when starting WireMock as described in [Extending WireMock](/docs/extending-wiremock).